Aschwins/aschwins.github.io/_posts/2024-10-15-terminal-drip.md

 - [zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions) - Fish-like autosuggestions for Zsh.
 This suggests commands as you type based on your command history.
 Use tab to accept the suggestion.
 - [zsh-history-substring-search](https://github.com/zsh-users/zsh-history-substring-search) - This plugin adds a feature where you can search your history by typing a substring of the command you are looking for and pressing the up and down arrow keys to cycle through the results.

-Since we are using Oh-My-Zsh, we can install these plugins by cloning them into the `~/.oh-my-zsh/custom/plugins` directory.
+Since we are using Oh-My-Zsh, we can install these plugins by cloning them into the `~/.oh-my-zsh/custom/plugins` directory and adding them to the plugins list in the `.zshrc` file.

 ```bash
 # install zsh-syntax-highlighting